track-asia-vn/trackasia-navigation-android/README.md

  with the possibility to add an interceptor to the request.
 - We changed the [locationLayerPlugin](https://github.com/mapbox/mapbox-plugins-android) to the [location component](https://docs.mapbox.com/android/api/map-sdk/8.5.0/com/mapbox/mapboxsdk/location/LocationComponent.html)
 - We updated the logic around the implementation of the locationEngine so it can be used with the new locationEngine from the [Mapbox SDK](https://github.com/mapbox/mapbox-gl-native/tree/master/platform/android).
 - We removed the telemetry class from the project.
-Nothing is being sent to Mapbox or Maplibre.
+Nothing is being sent to Mapbox or Trackasia.

 ## Getting Started